About Tubal Ligation

 Plan Your Procedure

 If you are ready to tie your tubes, then call our office today to learn more about tubal ligation.
 Drs.
-Irwin, Blaue, Fay, Reid, Schumann, and Hermann are disciplined in the latest surgical techniques to provide safe and effective pregnancy prevention.
+Irwin, Blaue, Fay, Reid, Schumann, M.D., F.A.C.O.G., and Hermann are disciplined in the latest surgical techniques to provide safe and effective pregnancy prevention.
 At the Caring Center for Women, we can also recommend nonsurgical preventive methods for women who are not ready for a long-term solution.
 Schedule your private consult today.